Talks 'intensify' on bringing US back to Iran nuclear deal - WTMJ

 The U.S. pulled out of the landmark 2015 deal in 2018 after then-President Donald Trump said the pact needed to be renegotiated.
 The deal had promised Iran economic incentives in exchange for curbs on its nuclear program, and the Trump administration reimposed heavy sanctions on the Islamic republic in an unsuccessful attempt to bring Tehran into new talks.

-Iran reacted by steadily increasing its violations of the deal, which is intended to prevent the country from obtaining nuclear weapons.
-Iran began enriching uranium to a greater purity, stockpiling more than allowed and beginning to use more advanced centrifuges in an attempt to pressure the world powers remaining in the deal — Germany, France, Britain, Russia and China — for economic relief.
+Iran reacted by steadily increasing its violations of the deal by enriching uranium to a greater purity than permitted, stockpiling more enriched uranium than allowed and using more advanced centrifuges, among other moves to try and pressure the powers remaining in the deal — Germany, France, Britain, Russia and China — for economic relief.

 U.S. President Joe Biden says he wants to rejoin the deal, known as the Joint Comprehensive Plan of Action, or JCPOA, but that Iran needs to return to compliance.

-Iran, which insists it does not want to produce a nuclear bomb, has said it is prepared to reverse all of its violations but that Washington must remove all sanctions imposed under Trump.
+The pact is meant to prevent Iran from obtaining a nuclear bomb, something the country insists it does not want to do, and the government in Tehran has said it is prepared to reverse all of its violations but that Washington must remove all sanctions imposed under Trump.

-On the other side is the question of what Iran’s return to compliance would look like.
+Still unresolved is what Iran’s return to compliance would look like.
 Delegates to the Vienna talks concede, for example, that Iranian nuclear scientists cannot unlearn the knowledge they acquired in the last three years, but it is not clear whether Iran’s new centrifuges would need to be destroyed, mothballed and locked away, or simply taken offline.

-Because the U.S. is currently out of the deal, there was no American representation at the talks.
+Because the U.S. is currently out of the deal, there were no American representatives at the talks.
 Diplomats involved are shuttling between the Iranian side and a delegation from Washington elsewhere in Vienna.

+Iran’s delegate to the talks, Deputy Foreign Minister Abbas Araghchi, told Iranian state television after the meeting that his impression was that all sides were committed to finding a solution.

+“The reports that are being conveyed to us from Americans is that they are also serious about returning to JCPOA.
+So far, they have announced that they are ready to lift most of their sanctions, but we do not think it is enough,” Araghchi said.

+“That is why the negotiations will continue until we reach all our demands in this regard,” he added.
+“If our demands are met, Iran will be quite serious about returning to its obligations in the full implementation of JCPOA.”

-Between the high-level meetings, expert groups have been meeting to try and come up with solutions to the outstanding issues.
+Between the high-level meetings in Vienna of the so-called Joint Commission, expert groups have been meeting to try and come up with solutions to the outstanding issues.

+Alain Matton, a spokesperson for the EU delegation, which is chairing the meetings, said the expert discussions will continue in the days ahead.

 Ahead of the talks, a senior U.S. official, speaking on condition of anonymity to discuss the U.S. position, said Washington has laid out the concessions it’s prepared to make and that success or failure now depends on Iran making the political decision to accept those concessions and to return to compliance with the accord.